spatie/laravel-newsletter/README.md

 //Returns a boolean
 Newsletter::hasMember('greebo@discworld.com');

+// Get the tags for a member in a given list Newsletter::getTags('lord.vetinari@discworld.com');

+// Add tags for a member in a given list, any new tags will be created Newsletter::addTags(['tag-1', 'tag-2'], 'lord.vetinari@discworld.com');

+// Remove tags for a member in a given list, any new tags will be created Newsletter::removeTags(['tag-1', 'tag-2'], 'lord.vetinari@discworld.com');

 //If you want to do something else, you can get an instance of the underlying API:
 Newsletter::getApi();
 ```